catalyst/myportfolio-school-docs/source/intro.rst

 Who can use MyPortfolio?
 ----------------------------------------

-MyPortfolio is available to schools for free in Aotearoa in New Zealand.
+MyPortfolio is available to schools for free in Aotearoa New Zealand.
 If your school is listed on the `Education counts web site <https://www.educationcounts.govt.nz/find-school>`_, you can request to be signed up.

 MyPortfolio is also open to certain support organisations and tertiary education departments in New Zealand that train future teachers or support teachers professionally. `Get in touch with us <https://myportfolio.school.nz/contact.php>`_ if you are unsure whether you can use MyPortfolio.